17media/macgyver/README.md

       --GCPprojectID string     the projectID of GCP
-      --config string           config file (default is $HOME/.macgyver.yaml) --cryptoProvider string   Which type you using encrypto and encryto --flags string            the sort code of the contact account --file string              absolute filepath for a yaml -h, --help                    help for macgyver
+      --config string           config file (default is $HOME/.macgyver.yaml) --cryptoProvider string   Which type you using encrypto and encryto --file string             absolute filepath for a yaml you want to decrypt/encrypt --flags string            the sort code of the contact account -h, --help                    help for macgyver
-      --keysType string         Which input type you using for encrypto and encryto (default "text") (text, file) --oAuthLocation string    location of the JSON key credentials file.
+      --keysType string         Which input type you using for encrypto and encryto (e.g. text, file and env) (default "text")
+      --oAuthLocation string    location of the JSON key credentials file.
 If empty then use the Google Application Defaults.
       --secretTag string        the prefix of secret (default "secret_tag")